Oktopost/Squid/Docs/Source/References/Select/whereIn.rst

 * **$values**: *mixed* | *Squid\MySql\Command\ICmdSelect*

 	| Scalar value, array of values or an instance of ``ICmdSelect`` to use as sub query.
-	| A Select command in squid, extends the ``ICmdSelect`` interface and therefor can be passed to this method.
+	| A Select command in Squid extends the ``ICmdSelect`` interface and therefore can be passed to this method.

-	If ``$fields`` is an **array**, ``$values`` parameter must be a sub query that selected the same number of fields **OR** and array where each record is an array containing the same number of elements as number of fields.
+	If ``$fields`` is an **array**, ``$values`` parameter must be a sub query that selected the same number of fields **OR** an array where each record is an array containing the same number of elements as number of fields.
 See examples for implementation.

 * **$negate**: *bool* = false